jimfinnis/uesmanncpp/README.md

 UESMANN CPP
 ===========

+---
+**PROGRESS**
+Current progress:
+* UESMANN itself is not yet implemented
+* load/save files not yet implemented

+---

 This is the new C++ implementation of UESMANN, based on the original code used in my thesis.
 The code is very simplistic, using scalar as opposed to matrix operations